 The Inconvenient Truth About The Claim Settlement Ratio

 After days of anxiety, research and frustration of finalising all the customizations in the perfect term insurance policy, all you want to do is ensure that the claim settlement process is easy for your family.
 You face the most difficult question - which company to choose?

 The sheer nature of a term insurance policy is that you wouldn’t be around, when your family will go to get the claim.
 And you definitely are concerned about which company will give them a smooth, straightforward process during the claim settlement.

 As you start speaking to various insurance companies, you will come across this term - the claim settlement ratio.
 Insurers will flaunt a high claim settlement ratio as a reason why you should choose them.

 But, is this the right approach?
 What does the claim settlement ratio even mean?
 Will a high ratio ensure that your family will get the claim without too much paperwork, back-and-forth or hassle?
 Or, is the claim settlement ratio completely irrelevant?

 Well, let’s get to the bottom of this, once and for all!

-The claim settlement ratio is the percentage of claims an insurer has paid out during a financial year, in relation to the total number of claims they’ve received.
+The claim settlement ratio formula calculates the percentage of claims an insurer has paid out during a financial year, in relation to the total number of claims they’ve received.
 For example, if an insurer has a claim settlement ratio of approximately 98%, this means that - out of every 100 claims they received in the last financial year, they have settled 98 of them.

 This table published by IRDAI for the financial year 2018-2019 gives a snapshot into the claim settlement ratios of the insurance companies in India.